PennyLaneAI/qml/videos.rst

     :title: Quantum Machine Learning with PennyLane
     :author: Josh Izaac (Xanadu)

-    A 20 minute crash-course on PennyLane, its features, and how it can be used to streamline quantum machine learning.
+    A 20-minute crash-course on PennyLane, its features, and how it can be used to streamline quantum machine learning.

 .. youtube:: uf_BRg5ovtg